 As a soloist, Dr. Gallion has appeared throughout the United States in both competition and concert.
 His most notable achievements were as a finalist in the 6th Annual Tubonium Solo Tuba Competition in St. Paul, Minnesota, and as a semi-finalist in the Artist Solo Competition as part of the 2008 International Tuba and Euphonium Conference in Cincinnati, OH.
 Most recently he appeared as the featured soloist with the Southeastern Louisiana University Symphonic Band.

-As a chamber musician, Gallion has found much success with the Ninkasi Tuba Quartet, of which he is a founding member.
+As a chamber musician, Gallion has found much success with the Lautes Tuba Quartet, of which he is a founding member.
 Gallion and the quartet were winners of the 2011 Louisiana MTNA chamber music competition, and were runners up at the divisional level in Norman, Oklahoma.
 They were also invited guests at the 2011 Great Plains Regional Tuba Conference in Pittsburg, KS.
 He is also in the process of releasing his first CD to appear on the Mark Custom Recordings Label an album of tuba duets with Dr. Joseph Skillen of Louisiana State University.

 Additionally, Gallion is very interested in expanding the literature for the tuba and euphonium.
 As such, he reviews new works and recordings for the International Tuba and Euphonium Association (ITEA) Journal.
-He is also an active arranger with several of his arrangements having been performed at various International Tuba and Euphonium Conferences throughout the US.
+He is also an active arranger with several of his arrangements having been performed at various Regional and International Tuba and Euphonium Conferences throughout the US.
 Dr. Gallion's arrangements are published by Cimmaron Press.